leaningtech/cheerpx-meta/examples/README.md

-This README will guide you through creating a custom disk image using a Dockerfile and converting it into an ext2 image for use with tools like CheerpX.
-Additionally, it will explain how to set up an Nginx server to serve the image and related files.
-By the end of this guide, you'll have a custom disk image ready for use and a functioning server to host it.
-Follow the steps below to get started.
+CheerpX examples are self-contained and demonstrate specific use cases of the technology with the simplest possible setup.
+All examples require a custom ext2 image to be build and a local Web server to serve the page.
+This directory contains a known-good configuration for `nginx` which we recommend to use for these examples.

+All the following commands should be run from one of the sub-directories of this directory.

 ## 1. Creating the Disk Image